-\$ tar jxvf path/storeBackup-2.0.tar.bz2
+\$ tar jxvf pathToArchive/storeBackup-3.1.tar.bz2

-This will create a directory storeBackup where you will find three sub directories: bin, lib, and doc.
-If you do not want to type the whole path every time to start one of the programs in bin, you can set your \$PATH variable (The quotes around the pwd must be back quotes, ascii code 96; some pdf read show them as normal quotes!):
+This will create a directory storeBackup where you will find four sub directories: bin, lib, man, and doc.
+If you do not want to type the whole path every time to start storeBackup.pl (or any of the programs in bin), there are two easy choices.

+One choice is to set your \$PATH variable: